 On the Central Coast we’re blessed to have an 87km coastline, 41 beaches, umpteen national parks and more than 400 play spaces.
 There are myriad beautiful outdoor activities you can do and places you can explore with your kids that still allow you to practice “social distancing”.

-We’ve compiled this HUGE list of more than 83 places you can visit and activities you can do across the Central Coast with your family.
+From Friday 15 May some of the COVID-19 restrictions will be eased in New South Wales to allow up to 10 people to catch up at an outdoor area.
+As such, we’ve compiled this HUGE list of more than 92 places you can visit and activities you can do across the Central Coast with your family – all while social distancing.
 Enjoy these spaces, enjoy remaining active, enjoy exploring and enjoy getting outdoors, and above all enjoy this beautiful place we all call home.

 outdoor fun without the crowds – bushwalks, rockpools, gardens and more